nathanielgreen/chromebooks_and_linux/README.md

 ## 1.2 Why Linux?
 <div id='id-whyLinux' />

-If you've used OS X for web development, you'll likely be familiar with the command line and programs for it such as git, Homebrew, rvm, Heroku etc. These all mostly work the same on Linux (aside from Homebrew, I'll get into that in a second) and only require slightly different configuration for some which I'll
+If you've used macOS for web development, you'll likely be familiar with the command line and programs for it such as git, Homebrew, rvm, Heroku etc. These all mostly work the same on Linux (aside from Homebrew, I'll get into that in a second) and only require slightly different configuration for some which I'll